Kyle Patrick: Early life

-In 2021, Kyle was in a motorcyle accident, where he broke his neck in two places.

-He currently resides in Los Angeles, California with his girlfriend Sophie Bruza.

 Career

-Despite being from the United States, Patrick's early success was found in Asia, especially in the region of Southeast Asia, earning gold records in countries like Indonesia, Singapore, Malaysia and Philippines.
-After touring with The Click Five, Patrick focused on producing music and doing a solo career.

-As a producer and songwriter for various artists, his work has accumulated over 75 million streams on Spotify, Apple Music, and Youtube, numerous Billboard features, and a Billboard #1 in the Dance category.

 2005–2007: Beginnings

 Patrick formed a band with close friends from high school, Patrick McGraw and Billy Justineau, and later added friend Josh Dockins to the lineup.
 The band was called Hillside Manor.
 It was formed circa 2004.
 Patrick left Hillside Manor to pursue The Click Five, but the remaining band members continued to write and perform under the name for a few years following.

 Before he officially joined The Click Five, Patrick had co-written the song "Empty" with The Click Five's keyboardist Ben Romans.
 After The Click Five recorded and released the song featuring Patrick's vocals, "Empty" became a #1 radio hit in multiple countries throughout Southeast Asia.